GarrettHaley/CS-373-DADA/index.md

 #### HERE
 #### HERE

  WinDBG was introduced during the first lecture as well as a walkthrough challenge with posted solutions in which we had to attach WinDBG to a running internet explorer process.
 We were introduced to the following commands in WinDBG:

+ - Viewing Memory: dd, da, du
+- Breakpoints: bp <addr>
+- Clear all: bc *
+- Stepping: t, p
+- Disassembly: View->Disass.
+- Conversion: .formats
+- Math: ?1+1
+- Modules: lm
+Extensions:
+- Process (inc heap): !peb
+- Thread (inc stack): !teb
+- What Addr?: !address

  #### Flaw Classes and Vulnerabilities Examples